lgriffin/Zeppelin/README.md

  * npm install node-uuid
  * npm install eyes
  * npm install mongodb
+ * npm install aws-lib
  * npm install expresso

 You will need to install a suitable driver for your database:
     npm install mongodb
-    npm install aws-lib
+    npm install simpledb

 Currently mongodb is the default data store.
+You can also use Amazon SimpleDB.
+There is an in-memory database for testing.

 ## Getting involved
 We activly welcome contributions to Zeppelin.
 Connect though: